Replication configuration file elements - Amazon Simple Storage Service

 • You want to replicate all objects.

-• You want to replicate one subset of objects.
+• You want to replicate only one subset of objects.
 You identify the object subset by adding a filter in the rule.
-In the filter, you specify an object key prefix, tags, or a combination of both, to identify the subset of objects that the rule applies to.
+In the filter, you specify an object key prefix, tags, or a combination of both to identify the subset of objects that the rule applies to.
 The filters target objects that match the exact values that you specify.

 The following sections provide additional information.